tajmone/awesome-interactive-fiction/README.md

 - [Welcome To Adventure: A Quick-Start Guide to Inform 7](http://www.sibylmoon.com/welcome-to-adventure/) — by Carolyn Vaneseltine, 2014; multipart tutorial (HTML).

+- [The Foyer is a Room](http://www.steveersinghaus.com/informsnippets/) — Inform 7 Examples, Snippets and PDF handouts by John Timmons.

 - [Exercises in Generated Prose](https://emshort.blog/2009/06/24/exercises-in-generated-prose/) — by Emily Short, 2009; blog entry.